spack/governance/GOVERNANCE.md

 meeting.
 If the nomination is made between meetings, there must be a TSC meeting between the first nomination and the TSC meeting at which a vote will be taken.
-If additional nominees are put forward between meetings, the TSC will consier all nominees at one meeting, based on the timing of the earliest active nomination.
+If additional nominees are put forward between meetings, the TSC will consider all nominees at one meeting, based on the timing of the earliest active nomination.

 If multiple nominees are under consideration at any given meeting, the